What is the difference between a shallow and a deep copy of a class?

 Let's get specific.
 Here's a class representing a bus:

 Pay close attention to our routeList_ variable.
 We've made it a pointer so that it can be updated remotely (in case there's a detour).
-We've also included functions to manipulate the list of stops and print out the bus information.
+We've also included methods to manipulate the list of stops and print out the bus information.

 What do you think happens when we run this code?